 - Once the eggplant is frozen, transfer it to freezer bags.
 If you decide to bread yours, stick a piece of wax paper between each round to keep them from freezing together.

 To use: Just pop the frozen rounds right into your eggplant Parmesan, or drop them right onto a cookie sheet or into your frying pan.
 There's no need to thaw them first.

 Instructions are based on the current recommendations of the National Center for Food Preservation.

 02 of 04

 If you like to use eggplant to make dips, sauces, and fillings, freezing eggplant puree is a smart choice.
 Here's how:

 - Cut an eggplant in half (or several eggplants in half).
-Then, lay the halves on a cookie sheet, and roast at 400 degrees for 35-45 minutes, or until the insides are soft and creamy.
+Then, lay the halves on a cookie sheet, and roast at 400 F for 35 to 45 minutes, or until the insides are soft and creamy.

-- Transfer the puree to freezer-safe containers (pint jars will give you handy two-cup servings).
+- Transfer the puree to freezer-safe containers (pint jars will give you handy 2-cup servings).
 Be sure to label the containers before you put them in the freezer.

 03 of 04

 If you like to eat eggplant as a side dish, or you enjoy adding it to soups and stir-frys, freezing roasted cubes of eggplant is a good bet.
 Here's how to do it: